-To meet catch-up premium criteria and to make a real impact, set aside 10 minutes a day to use Wordshark.
-You can work one-to-one with the student, or they can work independently with the option of completing tasks set by you.
+To meet catch-up premium criteria and to make a real impact, use the program 15-20 minutes several times per week, at school or at home.
+You can work one-to-one with the student, or they can work independently with the option of using automatic progression, or completing tasks set by you.

 - Students can work independently and at their own level and pace – without feeling judged and without comparing themselves to their peers.

 - The word lists in the ‘Wordshark’ course make no reference to age or year group and you can exclude games that students might find too ‘young’.